APPLICATION STRATEGY 2019: Oregon Elk and Antelope

 - 499 = antelope point saver

 - 699 = antlerless deer point saver

 - 799 = spring bear

 - You cannot apply for a second through fifth choice if you choose to apply for a point saver as your first choice.
-(If this is the goal, list it as a second choice and, to retain your points, always apply for the hardest to draw unit in the state so if you do happen to get lucky it will be in a top shelf unit with excellent dates.)
+(If the goal is to draw on a second choice and retain your points always apply for the hardest to draw unit in the state so if you do happen to get lucky it will be in a top-shelf unit with excellent dates.)

 - Tags awarded to outfitters, but not sold by April 15 of the application year, are available in that year’s drawing.
-Call ODFW prior to applying to get an updated list of available tags.
+Call into the Oregon Department of Fish and Wildlife (ODFW) prior to applying to get an updated list of available tags.